 Allocation of expenses

 The costs of personnel and other expenses directly related to functions are allocated to each function on the basis of hours incurred directly in undertaking a function.
-General support and other costs are not allocated.
+Fundraising and general support expenses are not allocated.

 3. Investments